lisa-lumos/AWS/1-aws-certified-cloud-practitioner/01-aws-introduction.md

 - `Connect` cloud-based resources to on-premises infrastructure.
 - `Integrate` cloud-based resources with legacy IT applications.

 In a hybrid deployment, cloud-based resources are connected to on-premises infrastructure.
-You might want to use this approach in a number of situations.
 For example, you have legacy applications that are better maintained on premises, or government regulations require your business to keep certain records on premises.

 For example, suppose that a company wants to use cloud services that can automate batch data processing and analytics.
 However, the company has several legacy applications that are more suitable on premises and will not be migrated to the cloud.
-With a hybrid deployment, the company would be able to keep the legacy applications on premises while benefiting from the data and analytics services that run in the cloud.
+With a hybrid deployment, the company would be able to `keep the legacy applications on premises` while `benefiting from the data and analytics services that run in the cloud`.

-## Benefits of cloud computing
+## <div style="color:#c97316">Benefits of cloud computing</div>
 ### Trade upfront expense for variable expense

-`Upfront expense` refers to data centers, physical servers, and other resources that you would need to invest in before using them.
+`Upfront expense` refers to data centers, physical servers, and other resources that you would need to `invest` in before using them.
 Variable expense means `you only pay for computing resources you consume` instead of investing heavily in data centers and servers before you know how you’re going to use them.
 By taking a cloud computing approach that offers the benefit of `variable expense`, companies can implement innovative solutions while saving on costs.

 ### Stop spending money to run and maintain data centers
 Computing in data centers often requires you to spend more `money and time managing infrastructure and servers`.
 A benefit of cloud computing is the ability to focus less on these tasks and more on your applications and customers.